ahmedlabib02/db-engine/README.md

 3. Run the project.

 ## SQL Parser
-We've developed an SQL parser using ANTLR, which adds SQL query support to the database engine.
+We've also developed an SQL parser using ANTLR, which adds SQL query support to the database engine.
 The SQL parser supports the following SQL operations:
 - "INSERT"
 - "DELETE"
 - "SELECT"